snijderlab/stitch/BatchFiles.md

 ##### MinimalHomoloy (s)

-The minimal homology to use, this is the minimal score before an edge is included in the De Buijn graph.
+The minimal homology to use, this is the minimal score before an edge is included in the De Burijn graph.
 This value is mainly depending on the alphabet used.

-It can be defined as a constant value or as a calculation based on K (**TODO**).
+It can be defined as a constant value or as a calculation based on K. It only supports very basic arithmatic, - + * /, the variable 'K' and constants (positive integer numbers).

 The default value is `K-1`.